Time Municipality: General information

-The parish of "Thime" was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The parish of "Thime" (later spelled Time) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 The municipal borders have been slightly changed twice since that time.
-On 1 January 1970, a small unpopulated area was moved from Time to Gjesdal municipality.
-Then again on 1 January 1989 another unpopulated area was transferred to Gjesdal.
-Both times it was to make more room for the growing village of Ålgård.
+On 1 January 1970, a small unpopulated area was moved from Time Municipality to Gjesdal Municipality.
+Then again on 1 January 1989 another unpopulated area was transferred to Gjesdal Municipality.
+Both times it was to make more room for the growing village of Ålgård in Gjesdal Municipality.

 Name

 The municipality (originally the parish) is named after the old Time farm (Þímin) since the first Time Church was built there.
 The meaning of the first element is uncertain.
 It may come from the Anglo-Saxon word Þínan which means "to get wet" or the Old Norse word þiðna which means "thawed" or "melted".
 Both possible meanings likely refer to the wet and marshy areas in Time.
 The last element is vin which means "meadow" or "pasture".
 Historically, the municipality name was spelled Thime, but the "h" was dropped as the Norwegian language was reformed over time.